Brandon Burton

-Brandon Burton (born July 31, 1989) is an American football coach and former cornerback.
-Burton was selected with the 139th pick in the fifth round of the 2011 NFL Draft by the Minnesota Vikings.
-As a coach, he was the defensive backs coach for the Arizona Hotshots of the Alliance of American Football (AAF).
+Brandon Burton (born July 31, 1989) is an American former professional football cornerback.
+Burton was selected with the 139th pick in the fifth round of the 2011 NFL draft by the Minnesota Vikings.
+He was also a member of the Buffalo Bills, Cincinnati Bengals and Indianapolis Colts.
+He was the defensive backs coach for the Arizona Hotshots of the Alliance of American Football (AAF).

-Early years
+Early life

 Burton attended Clear Creek High School in League City, Texas.
 He had 11 career interceptions.

 College career

 Burton attended the University of Utah, and was redshirted as a freshman in 2007.
 In 2008 as a redshirt freshman Burton played in 11 games, mainly on special teams, recording three tackles.
 As a sophomore in 2009, he started 12 of 13 games, recording 43 tackles and an interception.